jadenmoviereviews/jadenmoviereviews.github.io/README.md

 # How to use GitHub

+1. Open terminal in VS Code (⌘ + `)
+2. Type: "git fetch upstream"
+3. Type: "git checkout main"
+4. Type: "git merge upstream/main"
-1. Pull in GitHub desktop
+5. Pull in GitHub desktop
-2. Make your edits
+6. Make your edits
-3. Save
+7. Save
-4. Name your commits in GitHub desktop
+8. Name your commits in GitHub desktop
-5. Commit
+9. Commit
-6. Push
+10. Push
-7. Open a pull request
+11. Open a pull request
-8. Wait for merge
+12. Wait for merge